domRiddle/ASF/Configuration.md

 Please notice that this property is `flags` field, therefore it's possible to choose any combination of available values.
 Check out **[flags mapping](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#json-mapping)** if you'd like to learn more.
 Not enabling any of flags results in `None` option.

 For further explanation of ASF trading logic, and description of every available flag, please visit **[Trading](https://github.com/JustArchi/ArchiSteamFarm/wiki/Trading)** section.

+***

+`UseLoginKeys` - `bool` type with default value of `true`.
+This property defines if ASF should use login keys mechanism for this Steam account.
+Login keys mechanism works very similar to official Steam client's "remember me" option, which makes it possible for ASF to store and use temporary one-time use login key for next logon attempt, effectively skipping a need of providing password, Steam Guard or 2FA code as long as our login key is valid.
+Login key is stored in `BotName.db` file and updated automatically.
+This is why you don't need to provide password/SteamGuard/2FA code after logging in successfully with ASF just once.

+Login keys are used by default for your convenience, so you don't need to input `SteamPassword`, SteamGuard or 2FA code (when not using **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)**) on each login.
+It's also superior alternative since login key can be used only for a single time and does not reveal your original password in any way.
+Exactly the same method is being used by your original Steam client, which saves your account name and login key for your next logon attempt, effectively being the same as using `SteamLogin` with `UseLoginKeys` and empty `SteamPassword` in ASF.

+However, some people might be concerned even about this little detail, therefore this option is available here for you if you'd like to ensure that ASF won't store any kind of token allowing for resuming previous session after being closed, which will result in full authentication being mandatory on each login attempt.
+Disabling this option will work exactly the same as not checking "remember me" in official Steam client.
+Unless you know what you're doing, you should keep it with default value of `true`.

+***

 **[Back to top](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#configuration)**